stevenelleman/tandem/docs/spec.md

 A **sourcegraph** (lowercase s) is a group of documents organized with connections and scopes.
 It's defined using a series of transformations (deltas) on another sourcegraph (originally, an empty one).
 **Sourcegraph** (capital S) is the software that allows users to make sourcegraphs.

-**Sourcegraph Notes**

-### Sean's Editing Notes;

-* I can see the rationale behind having transformations be pure functions, but will this become too restrictive?

 ## Feature List

 ### Version 0.1

-* **Interace:** Make one that is good.
+* **Interface:** Make one that is good.
 TODO: MAKE THIS SUMMARY BETTER.
 * **Client Application:** Sourcegraph runs and stores all data on the user's local machine using cloud technologies.
 * **Transformation:** A sourcegraph is defined as a series of git-like functional transformations applied on a blank sourcegraph.
 A transformation is a pure function to ensure documents are deterministic.
-	* **Deletion** is a transformation more akin to covering a picture with white paint than burning it.
-Just like you can always scrape off the paint, you can always revert a sourcegraph to an earlier point when the thing you deleted existed. **In sourcegaph, there is no deletion.
-There is only privacy.**
 * **Plaintext:** Users can create and edit plaintext documents
 * **Scopes:** Users can draw scopes around documents to represent categories they belong to.
 Scope s are infinitely recursive (scopes within scopes within scopes...) and their contents disappear when the user "zooms out" enough.
   *  **Set Logic:** Set logic can be applied to scopes to support **sensible search** and so that new scopes can be derived from existing scopes..
 * **Arrows:**  Users can draw arrows between documents and label the arrows to show what relationships they represent.
-* **References:** Users can refer to parts "snippets" of documents and bring them out as their own document.
-The new document will have an arrow pointing to its origin.
-Users can incorporate these snippets into other documents and the new document will point to the origin of the snippet.
-Basically, Sourcegraph keeps track of where you got things from.
-	* A **reference** is a superset of the more traditional idea of a link.
-It's like a link in that if you click on a snippet incorporated in a document, you can be redirected to to the document the snippet came from.
-It's *unlike* a link in that, even if you delete all the text of the entire snippet, the reference persists. *The text might be gone, but the influence remains.*
-	* References can be *unidirectional* or *bidirectional*.
-	* References are represented by arrows with the *reference* label.
+* **References:** Sourcegraph keeps track of where the user gets their ideas from by displaying relationships between referencing and referenced document.
+These relationships persist even if the referencing snippet is deleted.

 ### Later Versions